storydoc-io/docs.storydoc.io/docs/fabric/reference-guide/console.md

 ## Connecting

-Create a connection by selecting a datasource and an environment from the console menu and clicking the connect icon.
+Open a connection by selecting a datasource and an environment from the console menu and clicking the connect icon.

 [![console-connect]][console-connect]

 [console-connect]: console-connect.png

-Once the connection is active the menu will show the active datasource and environment.
+Once the connection is open the menu will show the active datasource and environment.

 ## Disconnecting